Usage

 subtype]

-tom TLV.
-When OUI oui and subtype subtype is specified, remove
+custom TLV.
+When OUI oui and subtype subtype is specified,

 configure med fast-start enable | tx-interval interval